costQL

 quote = pack.quote('{ movie(id:"27205"){ cast(limit:8){ person{ name } } } }')

-quote["typical_price"] # 36.4 what it usually costs
+quote["typical_price"] # 36.4 typical: what the query usually costs

 quote["confidence"] # "high"